A Biography of the Doctor

 The Master's trial was held in camera, with no press attendance.
 The Master was given multiple life sentences, although the Doctor pleaded for clemency.
 Several foreign governments [presumably those affected by events at the peace conference in The Mind of Evil] pushed for the Master to be executed.

-(The in camera nature of the trial is from Who Killed Kennedy, the Doctor's involvement from The Sea Devils, and the foreign governments' pleas from Face of the Enemy.)
+Notes: In camera is from Who Killed Kennedy; The Doctor's plea is from The Sea Devils; the foreign governments from The Face of the Enemy